-According to the Substance Abuse and Mental Health Services Administration, about 9 in 10 of people dealing with substance abuse are not getting enough help.
+According to the Substance Use Disorder and Mental Health Services Administration, about 9 in 10 of people dealing with substance use disorder are not getting enough help.
 Meanwhile, 114 people are dying every day due to overdose and other drug-related causes, data from the Centers for Disease Control and Prevention revealed.
 The sad part is that the deaths could have been prevented if they were rushed to the emergency room in time.
 The fatality rate of people who overdosed on drugs but were attended to by physicians is very insignificant, or somewhere around 1.4%.

 So who can benefit from the addiction resources helplines?
 These are ordinary men and women caught in the web of addiction who are in most need of help.

 It’s a confidential hotline that can be accessed 24 hours a day, seven days a week.
 The counselors can refer you to a nearby rehab center or community support group that can help in your path to recovery.

 Advisors are on standby to answer your call.
 All calls are anonymous and confidential so don’t be afraid to speak out all your concerns and fears.